BrendanBezuko/sass-nuxt-github-error/README.md

-# A repo to isolate an error I had and play around to find the solution
+# Repository for Error Isolation and Solution Exploration

-## The solution
+# The Bug

-The issue was that I could not get the build run the SASS preprocessor correctly thus it throw errors about SASS varibles not being found.
-This was becasue the build system was injecting commands into the build process overriding the nuxt configuration where the sass was configured.
-Deleting this `target: 'static',  // Make sure target is set to static for static site generation` from the defualt nuxtjs pages Github action yml file solved the issue as the nuxt.config.js was now being correctly utilized by the build process.
+The issue arose when trying to upload a nuxt project to Github pages using the default Github Action called `NuxtJs`.
+The SASS preprocessor wasn't functioning correctly during the build, leading to errors indicating that SASS variables were not found.
+The root cause was the build system injecting commands into the build process, which overrode the Nuxt configuration, `nuxt.config.ts`, where SASS was properly set up.

+## The Solution

+To resolve this, I removed the following line from the default Nuxt.js Pages GitHub Action YAML file:

+`target: 'static'`

+By doing this, the `nuxt.config.ts` file was correctly utilized by the build process, and the SASS preprocessor began working as expected.